 The most convenient place to buy an Opal Card is at a newsagent, but train stations also sell them.

-This means you can get a train to the Blue Mountains, Newcastle or anywhere that takes Opal Cards for $2.50 per person return.
+This means you can get a train to the Blue Mountains, Newcastle or anywhere that takes Opal Cards and back for $2.60 per person.

 Want to stay closer to the city?
 Use this opportunity to take the Manly ferry for a fraction of the usual cost. ($8.90 each way with Opal).

 Sydney isn't great at free wifi.
 Few places offer it and those that do are expensive and slow.
 Our suggestion would be to buy a local sim and get yourself super fast 4G data for as little as $10.